Sliding Scale Pricing

 Have zero to no debt and/or have disposable income to do things like travel recreationally

-Have a safety net composed of “financially stable” or wealthy family and friends
+Have a safety net composed of “financially stable” family and friends